immixvocalensemble/immixvocalensemble.github.io/bloom.md

 </center>
-Welcome to the eye-friendly programme page for the performance of Bloom, by NKK NXT 20/21 (Immix).
+Welcome to the eye-friendly programme page for the performance of BLOOM—A Sequence of Gatherings, by NKK NXT 20/21 (Immix).
 Please do not forget to turn your phone to silent and/or airplane mode when the concert starts.

 <center>